Gravity-Bridge/Gravity-Docs/docs/setting-up-a-validator.md

 ```

 ## Get Validator Operator Key
+You will need to reference the address of the wallet you intend to use for your validator operator. </br>
+If you already have this wallet address skip this step, otherwise the address can be found by following the below.

 The `gravity keys add <validator key name>` generates a validator operator key. </br>
 You can view it with the following command: